ebegcoding/soar-challenge/README.md

 2. You can run the app with local json server, if you clone [json server repo](https://github.com/ebegcoding/soar-json-server) and update `VITE_BACKEND_URL` env var.
 However, it works just fine with the json server deployed in vercel.
 3. I used `@tabler/icons-react` for icons in this web app, just for speed and time reasons.
 However, `vite-plugin-svgr` plugin is installed and setup, so it is just fine and supports to use inline svg imported as `ReactComponent`, if I would have imported assets from figma.
 4. No components or design system lib was used intentionally, I rather created everything myself, just to expose css, accessibility and development skills.
+5. No util or hooks lib were used for the same reason as above.
-5. Intentionally did not put too much effort into customizing charts ui to match figma.
+6. Intentionally did not put too much effort into customizing charts ui to match figma.